Macon Car Accident Lawyers

 In Georgia, you have two years to file a personal injury lawsuit after a car accident.
 Our state operates under a comparative fault rule.
 The court may reduce a plaintiff’s compensation by any amount under 50%.
 Any party that is 50% or more at fault for the accident loses the ability to collect any damages.
 For instance, if you are 30% at fault and the court awards a maximum amount of $10,000 for economic and noneconomic losses, you can only walk away with $7,000.

 The tricky part in any comparative negligence case lies in assigning percentages of fault.
-Your car accident attorney will play an instrumental role in investigating the accident and helping the court or an insurance agency see the facts of the case.
+Your Macon Car Accidents Lawyers will play an instrumental role in investigating the accident and helping the court or an insurance agency see the facts of the case.

 Driver alertness was at the center of the problem last year, as 65 percent of the fatalities were a result of the driver failing to maintain their lane.
 In order to reverse this trend, Georgia instituted the Drive Alert Arrive Alive program, which focuses on educating people on the dangers of distracted driving, particularly young drivers who may have just recently gotten their license.